 BIOE 301A (Aut)

 BIOE 300A (Win)

 - Molecular and Cellular Engineering Lab

 - Computational Biology: Structure and Organization of Biomolecules and Cells

 Doctoral Dissertation Reader (AC)

 Michael Hollander, Pengyang Li, Andras Sagi, Sasha Zemsky

 Namrata Anand, Christian Choe, Alex Chu, Haotian Du, Raphael Eguchi, R. Andres Parra Sperberg, Carla Perez

-Vandon Duong, Sharon Newman, Jingyi Wei, Xinzhi Zou
+Vandon Duong, Natalie Kolber, Sharon Newman, Jingyi Wei, Xinzhi Zou

 Engineering a potent receptor superagonist or antagonist from a novel IL-6 family cytokine ligand.